Planning your retirement takes less time than you think

 Is ‘the ostrich effect’ a threat to your savings?

 Does money equal happiness?

-So far, we've recommended you consider saving 12% of your income for retirement.
+So far, we've recommended you consider saving 12% of your income for retirement and looked at whether combining your pensions could save you money.
 If you've used the pension calculator, you'll also have a sense of whether you’re on track to meet your retirement goals.

 If you want to review your current plan, or put a new plan in place, your next step is to speak to your employer or contact an independent financial adviser.

 A financial adviser will make sure you have the right plan but be aware that there may be a fee.